spockye/F13-Dusty-Trails/.github/CONTRIBUTING.md

 See [this page](https://github.com/f13babylon/f13babylon/issues/new/choose) for a guide and format to issue reports.

-## New Babylon Contributions and Modularization
+## Fallout: Blazing Sun Contributions and Modularization

 Everything below this New Babylon entry comes from the original /tg/ documentation for contribution and code quality.
 There are a few key things we ask from our contributors specifically however and I'd like to cover those briefly.